anotherempty/neutralino-svelte-template/README.md

 npm run build
 ```

-... then go back to the base folder and build the Neutralino app
+... then from the base folder, build the Neutralino app

 ```bash
 neu build